robert-er/microservices-bgsm/README.md

 ```

 ### 8. Troubleshooting
-If You encounter any problems regarding operation, please let us know.
+If You encounter any problems regarding operation, please let me know.